sloganking/coaching/writing-values.md

 Every sentence should be about their freedom, their result, their life — or the mechanism I use to reach it.
 Not about my credentials, my journey, my healing.

+**Direction of service — the test for big claims.** Modesty is a vice here too: hiding value doesn't serve the reader (*The Prosperous Coach*).
+Grandiosity isn't the problem — auditioning is.
+The test is direction: does the sentence give the reader information they need to decide, or does it ask them to validate me?
+The same fact can be either.
+"I wrote the field manual on this" stapled to a service claim is auditioning.
+"I wrote a book on how good people harm each other" stated flat, where the reader needs it, is information.
+State magnitude as fact, never as plea.
+The cure for modesty is bigger claims stated more flatly — not more claims defended harder.

 ### 9. No life story on the sales page.

 If they need to know more about me, they'll ask.
 Or I'll tell them in the free session.
 The website is not my resume.